leopard-ai/betty/README.md

 ```

 ## Intro: What is Betty?
-Betty is a [PyTorch](https://pytorch.org) library for multilevel optimization (MLO) that
+Betty is a [PyTorch](https://pytorch.org) library for multilevel optimization (MLO) and/or
-provides a unified programming interface for a number of MLO applications including
+generalized meta-learning that provides a unified programming interface for a number of
-meta-learning, hyperparameter optimization, neural architecture search, data
+MLO applications including meta-learning, hyperparameter optimization, neural architecture
-reweighting, adversarial learning, and reinforcement learning.
+search, data reweighting, adversarial learning, and reinforcement learning.

 ## Benefits: Why Betty?
 Implementing multilevel optimization is notoriously complicated.
 For example, it